OfficeDev/office-js-docs-pr/docs/reference/overview/project-add-ins-reference-overview.md

 Project supports add-ins made with the JavaScript API, but there's currently no JavaScript API designed specifically for interacting with Project.
 You can use the [Common API](/javascript/api/office) to interact with objects and data in Project.
 For information about the Common API, see [JavaScript API for Office](../javascript-api-for-office.md).

+## Learn about API capabilities

+For hands-on experience using the Common API to interact with content in Project, complete the [Project add-in quick start](../../quickstarts/project-quickstart.md).

 ## See also

 - [Project add-ins documentation](../../project/index.md)